-Whether you’re investing in made to measure curtains, splashing out on some stylish new ready-mades or re-hanging curtains that you already have, it is important to consider how far above your window you are going to fit your curtain pole.
+Whether you’re investing in made to measure curtains, splashing out on some stylish new ready-mades or re-hanging curtains that you already have, it is important to consider how far above your window you are going to fit a pole before you buy curtain poles for your windows.
 So let’s take a look at the options:

 - Fitting poles for made to measure curtains

 - Fitting poles for ready made curtains

 - For curtains with gathered or tailored headings